Bangladesh–India relations: Relationship under Sheikh Hasina (2009–2024)

+On 7 May 2015 the Indian Parliament, in the presence of Bangladeshi diplomats, unanimously passed the Land Boundary Agreement (LBA) as its 100th Constitutional amendment, thereby resolving all 68-year-old border disputes since the end of the British Raj.
+The bill was pending ratification since the 1974 Mujib-Indira accords.

 During Indian Prime Minister Narendra Modi's state visit to Bangladesh during June 2015 as many as 22 agreements were signed by two sides.
 During the visit India extended a US$2 billion line of credit to Bangladesh & pledged US$5 billion worth of investments.
 As per the agreements, India's Reliance Power agreed to invest US$3 billion to set up a 3,000 MW LNG-based power plant (which is the single largest foreign investment ever made in Bangladesh).
 Adani Power will also be setting up a 1600 MW coal-fired power plant at a cost of US$1.5 billion.
 The two countries signed a total of 22 agreements including the ones on maritime safety co-operation and curbing human trafficking and fake Indian currency.
 Modi also announced a line of credit of $2 billion to Bangladesh.

 At midnight on 31 July 2015, around 50,000 people became citizens of India or Bangladesh after living in limbo for decades.
 Ending a prolonged dispute, the two nations swapped 162 enclaves on the border region, allowing the people living there to stay or opt out to the other country.
 While 14,214 citizens of Bangladesh residing in 51 enclaves on the Indian side became Indians, a large number of people in the 111 Indian enclaves in Bangladesh preferred to stay with Bangladesh and just 979 opted to move to India.
 The total number of new Indian citizens will be 15,193.